kkrt-labs/kakarot/cairo/kakarot-ssj/docs/general/contract_storage.md

 [EVM Illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_

-In traditional EVM clients, like Geth, the _world state_ is stored as a _trie_, and information about account are stored in the world state trie and can be retrieved through queries.
+In traditional EVM clients, like Geth, the _world state_ is stored as a _trie_, and information about accounts are stored in the world state trie and can be retrieved through queries.
 Each account in the world state trie is associated with an account storage trie, which stores all of the information related to the account.
 When Geth updates the storage of a contract by executing the SSTORE